hardywu/flarx/README.md

 ------------

-tray icon is generated at http://www.iconsplace.com

-## License
+### License
 Flarx is distributed under GPLv2 license.

 The dependence, [Highsoft software product](http://shop.highsoft.com/highstock.html), is not free for commercial use either.

+tray icon is generated at http://www.iconsplace.com